 Scott Kaintz was appointed as a Director on 27 June 2018.
 He was appointed to act as an Executive Director and Chief Executive Officer as of 5 November 2018.
 His appointment continues until terminated by either party giving four months written notice.
-Scott is entitled to a fee of $\pounds120,000$ per annum.
+Scott is entitled to a fee of £120,000 per annum.
+Scott has agreed to waive all further executive compensation and to become a Non-Executive Director for a period of 60 days following approval of the CVA to aid in the transition of the new management team.